• About

 crustless chicken pot pie in a pot

-Add the chicken and vegetable mixture to the bechamel pot.
-Cover and simmer on medium heat for 5 to 10 minutes or until the vegetables are soft.
+Combine the béchamel with the chicken vegetable filling.
+Add the chicken and vegetables to the bechamel sauce, cover, and simmer for 5 to 10 minutes until the vegetables are tender.

 biscuit dough on top of the chicken pot pie filling.